c1mr0/sambaversion/README.md

 # Description
 Sambaversion.sh is a (Linux) shell script for detecting which version of Samba is running on a remote host.
-This can be useful in situations where tools like Nmap, Metasploit etc. are either reporting no results or cannot be used for whatever reason.
+This can be useful in situations where tools like Nmap, Metasploit etc. are either reporting no results, or cannot be used for whatever reason.

 # Usage
 `sambaversion.sh <host> ['username%password']`